danielwburch/alltalk_tts/README.md

 *Nvidia graphics card machines* - `pip install -r requirements_nvidia.txt`<br><br>
 *Other machines (mac, amd etc)* - `pip install -r requirements_other.txt`

-7) **(Optional DeepSpeed)** If you have an Nvidia Graphics card on a system running Linux or Windows and wish to use **DeepSpeed** please follow these instructions [here](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options). **However**, I would highly reccommend before you install DeepSpeed, you start text-generation-webui up, confirm AllTalk starts correctly and everything is working, as DeepSpeed can add another layer of complications troubleshooting any potential startup issues.
+7) **(Optional DeepSpeed)** If you have an Nvidia Graphics card on a system running Linux or Windows and wish to use **DeepSpeed** please follow these instructions [here](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options). **However**, I would highly reccommend before you install DeepSpeed, you start text-generation-webui up, confirm AllTalk starts correctly and everything is working, as DeepSpeed can add another layer of complications troubleshooting any potential start-up issues.
+If necessary you can `pip uninstall deepspeed`.

 8) You can now start move back to the main Text generation webUI folder `cd ..` (a few times), start Text generation webUI (`start_windows.bat`,`./start_linux.sh`, `start_macos.sh` or `start_wsl.bat`)  and load the AllTalk extension in the Text generation webUI **session** tab.